 - Conducting gratification control activities

-- Encouraging the drafting of internal regulations for institutions
+- Encouraging the preparation of internal agency regulations

 - Providing training and support for the implementation of gratification control